RobertoPrevato/K8sStudies/docs/kind/postgresql.md

 ///

-To connect to the PostgreSQL Server, as we didn't configure and ingress in this case, we can use `kubectl port-forward` to create a tunnel to the service defined in the manifest.
+To connect to the PostgreSQL Server, we can use `kubectl port-forward` to create a tunnel to the service defined in the manifest.

 ```bash
 kubectl port-forward svc/postgres 5432:5432